balqaasem/stp258-tokens/README.md

-# Setheum Tokenization Protocol 258
+# Setheum Tokenization Protocol 258 - Tokens
 Multi-Currency Stablecoin SERP Module

 ## Overview

-The stp258 module provides fungible multiple stable currencies functionality that implements `SettCurrency` trait.
+The stp258 module provides fungible multiple stable currencies functionality that implements `SettCurrency` trait and the `SerpMarket` trait that enables the Serping up and down of the currencies supply through Setheum's serping technology for currency supply elasticity.

 The stp258 module provides functions for: